TheDeanLab/navigate/docs/source/hardware.rst

 * Shutdown the computer and intall the Hamamatsu frame grabber into an apporpriate PCIe-x16 slot on the motherboard.
 * Turn on the computer and the camera, and confirm that it is functioning properly in HCImageLive or Excap (one of the DCAM tools installed)
-* Connect the `camera_trigger_out_line` to the External Trigger of the Hamamatsu Camera.
+* Connect the `camera_trigger_output` to the External Trigger of the Hamamatsu Camera.
 Commonly, this is done with a counter port, e.g., ``/PXI6259/ctr0``

 Photometrics